 - Foster greater awareness of road safety issues among teachers, students, parents and members of school communities; and,

-- Encourage behavioural change in children and young people through the development of knowledge, values, attidues and behaviours that enable them to make better informated decisions as safe road users
+- Encourage behavioural change in children and young people through the development of knowledge, values, attitudes and behaviours that enable them to make better informed decisions as safe road users

 In order to reduce the incidence of injuries and deaths involving young people on NSW roads.

 In the NSW Catholic school sector, road safety education is co-ordinated by a Diocesan Road Safety Education Advisor.
-Download the contact details for the Advisors.
+Click here for the list of Road Safety Diocesan Advisors – contact information.

 For more information on road safety education, visit the Centre for Road Safety.